Partonetrain/thirstwasfixed/README.md

 Options to set the purity of rainwater and Pointed Dripstone water

 Ars Nouveau Potion Flasks can:
 - restore Thirst
 - optionally be filled by Water source blocks and Cauldrons like Glass Bottles
 - optionally have increased capacity

 Ars Elemental's Urn of Endless Waters can:
 - Set a configured purity on filled Cauldrons
 - optionally fill Buckets and Bottles with a configured purity
 - optionally fill Potion Flasks

 FTB Ultimine: option to require a set amount of Thirst to use Ultimine

+ParCool: Options for stamina regeneration bonus or penalty depending on thirst

+Amendments: Boiling cauldrons purify water